sageserpent-open/curium/README.md

 4. The Kryo configuration is not visible to client code - but if we want to support data model upgrades and reuse existing tranches, then we should probably open this up.

+### Is there a compelling use-case, then? ###

+You may have a service that needs to keep bookkeeping data that has to survive a restart of the service, but whose data isn't intended to be a data warehouse - so the service's data is essentially private to the process instance and largely in-memory.
+In this case Curium could be a nice fit.

+Here, the service would store updates frequently in multiple sessions and would persist the tranche ids, so they can be picked up as bookmarks to reload data when the service restarts.
+The service can either work almost entirely outside sessions, using Curium only to write finished updates and to perform an initial load on restart, or it can do its work in iterated sessions that load and store in the same session - you can see a skeleton of that second approach in `ImmutableObjectStorageMeetsMap`.

+You can arrange to have a leader service instance handle updates, so that only it writes new tranches, and the others act as query-only instances to spread the load.
+As another service instance acquires leadership, it takes over the job of writing data.

+Otherwise, you will have to think about having multiple service instances writing to a shared tranches backend - you may opt to shard your data model so that each shard deals only with its own set of tranche ids (possibly with their own sharded storage), or you may have to share tranche ids across your service instance fleet and use a CRDT approach to allow the service instances to make concurrent updates on the same shared data.

 ### Is there any code out there that *doesn't* work with Curium? ###

 Not as far as I know, but Curium builds proxies to allow lazy loading of parts of the application state across tranches;